Connectivity Overview

 Section titled “Next Steps”- PostgreSQL Wire Protocol — Full protocol details

-- HTTP API — REST endpoints
+- HTTP API — JSON SQL, KV, health, and SSE

-- ORM Compatibility — Tested ORMs and frameworks
+- ORM Compatibility — Tested frameworks